Three Minute Thesis

 Visit the New England Award website for more information.

-Preparing your 3MT Slide and Recording
+3MT Slide and Presentations

 Three Minute Thesis (3MT®) celebrates the exciting research conducted by research candidates.
 The exercise cultivates students’ academic, presentation, and research communication skills.